khalil-b1/goosint-cyber-toolkit/README.md

 # Goosint Cyber Toolkit [![Powered by Badge](https://github.com/khalil-b1/goosint/raw/main/media/powered-by-badge.png)](https://github.com/khalil-b1/goosint/tree/main)
 A curated list of amazing web-based tools related to cybersecurity, threat intelligence, and digital investigations.

 This list helps you gathering information you need about your target through publicly available data.
-This data will let you know more about your organization’s internet exposure.
+Know more about your organization’s internet exposure, and assess you applications and infrastructure security.

 Most of the tools are completely free, and just few are partially free (i.e. for open source projects).